 |Marloth Park Conservancy display with educational information about wildlife.|

-Once inside the gate, we didn’t have trouble finding a parking spot which had Tom concerned a few days prior to the event.
+Once inside the gate, we didn’t have trouble finding a parking spot that had Tom concerned a few days before the event.
 He always worries about traffic and parking.
 It must be a “guy thing.”
 I never give either a thought.
 With attendees coming and going to the day-long event, it was easy to slide into a convenient spot without concern.

-Within moments of entering the fair, we started running into people we know which both surprised and pleased us both.
-We knew we’d met many wonderful people in the past almost five months in Marloth Park but until many were congregated at the public venue, we had no idea how many we’d come to know.
+Within moments of entering the fair, we started running into people we knew, which surprised and pleased us both.
+We knew we’d met many beautiful people in the past almost five months in Marloth Park, but until many were assembled at the public venue, we had no idea how many we’d come to know.

 |Many locally made handicrafts were offered for sale.|

 We purchased raffle tickets, played a game, and Tom enjoyed a big glass of beer for only ZAR 25 ($1.82).
 Wandering by and stopping at many of the kiosks, we engaged in lively conversations with people we knew and many new people we met.
 We’re always amazed by how friendly the locals are here in the park.
 We’ve been made to feel so welcomed.